 So, how does one change their IP address effectively?

 There are a couple of possible ways to do that.
-The one method that most people are familiar with is proxy services, but these are almost entirely useless especially since Netflix started banning proxies (more on this latter).
+The one method that most people are familiar with is proxy services, but these are almost entirely useless especially since Netflix started banning proxies (more on this later).

-The much more reliable way is to use a VPN service which uses secure tunneling protocols and strong encryption standards to route your traffic through a remote server and thus changing your IP address.
+The much more reliable way is to use a VPN service that uses secure tunneling protocols and strong encryption standards to route your traffic through a remote server and thus changing your IP address.

-Best VPN Service for Streaming Netflix US in Singapore
+Best VPN to Watch US Netflix in Singapore

 There are a lot of VPN services out there and multiple candidates for being touted as the most effective VPNs for Netflix.
 However, if you had to choose one keeping budget in mind, then there’s no better option than Surfshark.

 Available for $1.99/mo for its 2-year plan, Surfshark lets you connect to one of its US servers while in Singapore.
 This is all you need to do to watch US exclusive Netflix content that you were itching to see for so long.

 Surfshark also delivers fast speeds which is especially necessary if you want to stream videos on high quality.

 As such, it provides a strong balance between affordability and performance which is just what an average Netflix user needs in Singapore.

-Step 1: Visit official Surfshark website and sign up for a subscription plan
+1: Visit the official Surfshark website and sign up for a subscription plan.

-Step 2: Download the Surfshark VPN app on your device
+2: Download the Surfshark VPN app on your device.

-Step 3: Launch the app once the download and installation has completed
+3: Launch the app once the download and installation have completed.

 4: Connect to a US server.

-Step 5: Open Netflix app/website to enable access to US Netflix
+5: Open Netflix app/website to enable access to US Netflix.

 Netflix US vs Netflix Singapore

-I previously indicated that Netflix uses in Singapore don’t get all the movies and shows that Americans are given the rights to.
+I previously indicated that Netflix uses in Singapore don’t get all the movies and shows that Americans are given the right to.